Events

 Championships

-Tournaments are strictly voluntary but we highly encourage our students to join the competition team as it benefits them in so many ways.
-Being part of the competition teams also means extra training opportunities.
-Although competing requires special gear and weapons, we can provide our students with most of what is needed at no added cost.
-Competitive members compete in sparring, forms, weapons, and jiu-Jitsu applications (self-defence).
-From Timmins to Toronto, Hearst to Ottawa, there are yearly events where the competition is steep and we battle for podium positions!
+Tournamensts are entirely optional, but we strongly encourage students to join the competition team due to its many benefits.
+Team membership is free and includes additional training opportunities to further enhance skills.
+While competing requires specialized gear and weapons, we provide most of these at no extra cost.
+Competitive members participate in sparring, forms, weapons, and jiu-Jitsu applications (self-defense).
+From Timmins to Toronto and Hearst to Ottawa, our team competes in yearly events facing tough competition as we strive for podium finishes!

 Seminars